joshbegley/nyt-latest/previous.md

 `The Reds want Schwarber, that much is known, even if what he wants has yet to be revealed.`\
 https://nytimes.com/athletic/6874149/2025/12/08/cincinnati-reds-kyle-schwarber-pursuit-update/

-**Shane Baz emerges as one target in the Astros' search for starting pitching: Sources**\
+**Shane Baz emerges as one target in Astros' search for starting pitching: Sources**\
-`The 26-year-old Rays starter, a Houston native, has three more seasons of club control. `\
+`The Astros have expressed interest in Rays starter Shane Baz, a Houston native.
+The 26-year-old has three more seasons of club control.`\
 https://nytimes.com/athletic/6874175/2025/12/08/shane-baz-astros-pitching-search/

 **Trump Offers Farmers $12 Billion Bailout From Trade War**\